 From my friend, Nicole Kramer: “It’s super convenient for those on the west side of Manhattan and downtown.
 You can even take a New Jersey transit train to Penn Station in the city.
 It’s also our United hub!”

-Tip #2: Where should I stay?
+#2 NYC LGBT Travel Tip: Where should I stay?

 That is largely dependent on the things you want to do in NYC!
 If you’re about seeing as many Broadway shows as possible, staying in Manhattan (in Midtown, close to Times Square) may make sense.
 If you’re more about thrifting and that hipster lifestyle, Brooklyn is IT!